Edge for Private Cloud v4.19.01

 - Principal (Edge UI user)

-When SAML is enabled, the principal (an Edge UI user) requests access to the service provider (Apigee SSO).
-Apigee SSO (in it's role as a SAML service provider) then requests and obtains an identity assertion from the SAML IDP and uses that assertion to create the OAuth2 token required to access the Edge UI.
+When SAML is enabled, the principal (an Edge UI user) requests access to the service provider (Edge SSO).
+Edge SSO (in it's role as a SAML service provider) then requests and obtains an identity assertion from the SAML identity provider and uses that assertion to create the OAuth2 token required to access the Edge UI.
 The user is then redirected to the Edge UI.

 This process is shown below:

 - The user attempts to access the Edge UI by making a request to the login URL for the Edge

 - Unauthenticated requests to are redirected to the SAML identity provider.
 For example, "https://idp.customer.com".